rajivmucheli/openstack-loadtest/README.rst

 * pip install .

-Make sure you have a ~/.config/openstack/clouds.yaml configured to point to your openstack deployment.
+Make sure you have a ~/.config/openstack/clouds.yaml (PRESENT IN DOWNLOADS FOLDER) configured to point to your openstack deployment.

 Then set the OS_CLOUD env var to use an entry in your ~/.config/openstack/clouds.yaml